-It should be made clear to pupils that all adults in school cannot guarantee absolute confidentiality.
-This should be made clear when forming the class agreement.
+It is made clear to pupils that all adults in school cannot guarantee absolute confidentiality.
+When forming the class/group agreement pupils are informed and it will be reinforced to make sure all pupils understand.

 A child under 13 is not legally capable of consenting to sexual activity.
 Any offence under The Sexual Offences Act 2003 involving a child under 13 is very serious and should be taken to indicate a risk of significant harm to the child.
 Cases involving under 13's should always be discussed with the nominated child protection lead.